Nyawira Muthiga: Research and career

 In 2000 Muthiga was elected President of the Western Indian Ocean Marine Science Association Board of Trustees (WIOMSA).
-She oversaw the growth of the WIMOSA internationally, building local chapters and networks.
+She oversaw the growth of the WIOMSA internationally, building local chapters and networks.
 Muthiga worked for the Kenya Wildlife Service where she led the coastal and wetland programme.
 In this capacity, Muthiga was made of Chair of the Kenya Sea Turtle Conservation programme.
 She has worked to survey hundreds of different coral reefs on the Western Indian Ocean.

 Muthiga was a founder of the Wildlife Conservation Society coral reef programme, which researches and deploys programmes that can conserve coral reefs, as well as identifying novel ways to allow critical species to recover.
 The programme helps to protect 90% of the world's coral species and has surveyed almost 1,000 sites across the Indo-Pacific and Caribbean Sea.
 In 2007 Muthiga joined the World Commission on Protected Areas as the Kenya coordinator.
 She has argued that to preserve coral reefs, social and environmental scientists must work together.
 She believes that the orange-lined triggerfish may play a crucial role in maintaining health corals.

 Muthiga was awarded the 2018 Banovich Wildscapes Foundation Award for Conservation Excellence (ACE) for her work on ocean conservation.
 In 2020 Eco Magazine named Muthiga as one of the world's top coral reef researchers.